usc-cloud/goffish/README.md

 A quick start guide can be found [here](QuickStart.md) together with a precompiled VM to help you get started.

-A detailed guide on goffish and how to install the software on a distributed setup can be found [here](goffish-trunk/README.txt).
+GoFFish consists of a Graph File System which can be used as a stand alone producut.
+Detailed documentation can be found [here](goffish-trunk/gofs/docs/README.md)